ViktorDiy/FLSUN-V400-External-mount-rails/README.md

 And don't forget bolts washers for V400 legs at the bottom, where you do not plan to install the rails because of simmentry...

+FLSUN V400 M5 bolts from top you can keep to you future DIY, because after mount installation they will be very short.
+You should put standard M5 bolts from bottom to the top and M5x16mm bolts from the shop - put to the buttom.

+PLEASE don't put a lot of afforts when you crew the bolts, because leng of thread in alu legs is very short and can be damaged!!!

+I hope you got the idea what to do with Heat Shrink Tubes...